chrisdembia/yeadon/doc/index.rst

 [1] M. R. Yeadon, 1990.
 The Simulation of Aerial Movement-ii.
 Mathematical Inertia Model of the Human Body.
 Journal of Biomechanics, 23:67-74.

-[2] `J. Moore, 2012.
+[2] `J. K. Moore, 2012.
 Human Control of a Bicycle.
 University of California, Davis.
 <http://moorepants.github.io/dissertation/physicalparameters.html#human-parameters>`_